On Saturday, the 24th of March, 2018, a Reddit user called afooltobesure posted the following question on Reddit’s /r/conspiracy subreddit:

 It is worth noting that this moderator recently used Rule 10 to ban somebody for calling a Holocaust denier a racist.

 In August of 2018, Sabremesh approved a post by somebody who used the phrase “Jew savages”.
-This is despite the fact that it clearly broke Rule 1, which states: “Bigoted slurs are not tolerated.”
+This is despite the fact that the submission clearly broke Rule 1, which states: “Bigoted slurs are not tolerated.”
 When a user replied to the post with “Go f yourself, Nazi” – Sabremesh removed the reply and immediately banned them.
 Eventually, another moderator had to step in and remove the post.

 /r/conspiracy_conclave is a private subreddit that was supposedly set up for “the betterment of /r/conspiracy”.
 On this subreddit, moderators, former moderators and their “allies” discuss how /r/conspiracy should be moderated.
 If you have never heard of this secret club before, it is probably because threads about it are removed:Recently, this secret club was used to nominate and vet new moderators: